AmDeep/Streamlit-OCR-Test/README.md

-# ScanMaster OCR
-ScanMaster OCR is a simple Streamlit web application that allows users to upload images (in PNG, JPG, or JPEG format) containing text and performs Optical Character Recognition (OCR) to extract and display the text content.
-It utilizes the EasyOCR library for text extraction and provides a user-friendly interface for viewing the extracted text along with prediction confidence scores.

 ## Features:
 - Supports text extraction from uploaded images in PNG, JPG, or JPEG format.
 - Utilizes EasyOCR library for accurate and efficient Optical Character Recognition (OCR).